ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 # Introduction

-Filesystem interfaces typically provide some way to write at a specific position in a file.
-While HTTP supports reading byte range offsets using the Range header ({{Section 14 of RFC9110}}), this technique cannot generally be used in PUT, because the server may ignore the Content-Range header while executing the write, causing data corruption.
-However, by using a method and media type that the server must understand, writes to byte ranges with Content-Range semantics becomes possible even when server support is undetermined.
+Filesystem interfaces typically provide mechanisms to write at a specific position in a file.
+While HTTP supports reading byte ranges using the Range header ({{Section 14 of RFC9110}}), this technique cannot generally be used with PUT, as the server may ignore the Content-Range header, potentially causing data corruption.
+By using the PATCH method with a media type that the server understands, writing to byte ranges with Content-Range semantics becomes possible, even when server support is uncertain.

-This media type is intended for use in a wide variety of applications where overwriting specific parts of the file is desired.
-This includes idempotently writing data to a stream, appending data to a file, overwriting specific byte ranges, or writing to multiple regions in a single operation (for example, appending audio to a recording in progress while updating metadata at the beginning of the file).
+This media type is intended for use in a wide variety of applications including idempotently writing to a stream, appending data to a file, overwriting specific byte ranges, or writing to multiple regions in a single operation (for example, appending audio to a recording in progress while updating metadata at the beginning of the file).

 ## Notational Conventions